magento/merchdocs/src/sales-channels/asc/managing-product-listings.md

 ---

 Product Listing settings are initially defined during onboarding, but can be modified at any time after your store setup is complete.
-You can access the listing settings for an Active or Inactive store in the [store's dashboard]({% link sales-channels/asc/amazon-store-dashboard.md %}).
+You can access the listing settings for an Active or Inactive store in the [store dashboard]({% link sales-channels/asc/amazon-store-dashboard.md %}).
 In the _I Want To..._ section, click **Manage Listings**.
 The _Product Listings_ page shows the _Active_ tab.

 {% include amazon-managing-listings-intro.md %}